The Importance of Vitamin D

-In order to absorb calcium and phosphorus, minerals that are necessary for normal bone and heart health, you need vitamin D. According to scientists, there are around twenty-seven diseases associated which are related to lack of vitamin D in the body.
-Due to Inadequate exposure to the sun, our mobility becomes limited, and aging speeds up.
-Consider older folks living in nursing homes—less time spent in the sun quickens the aging process.
-The deficiency of vitamin D also impacts your mood, hormone levels, and energy.
+Due to inadequate exposure to the sun, our mobility has become limited, and aging speeds up.
+Consider older folks living in nursing homes—less time spent in the sun quickens aging.
+Vitamin D deficiency also impacts your mood, hormone levels, and energy.
 Another critical role of vitamin D is to build and maintain your hair health since it is involved in nurturing the hair follicles.
-Deficiencies in vitamin D may cause hair loss, particularly a form called “spot hair loss” (Alopecia Areata).
+Vitamin D deficiency may also cause hair loss, particularly “spot hair loss” (Alopecia Areata).

 Although no one has confirmed or proved that vitamin D stops hair loss in everyone, activated vitamin contributes to hair growth for many.